Businesses celebrate six months of success since Elizabeth line opened

 Paddington Elizabeth Line station // Credit: TfL

-After six months since the was officially opened by Her Majesty Queen Elizabeth II last May, businesses and local representatives gathered together yesterday, Monday, 21st November, at the Royal Academy to celebrate the line’s positive effect.
+After six months since the Elizabeth line was officially opened by Her Majesty Queen Elizabeth II last May, businesses and local representatives gathered together yesterday, Monday, 21st November, at the Royal Academy to celebrate the line’s positive effect.

 Since opening, nearly 70 million journeys have already been made on the line, with half of them in the central section between Paddington and Woolwich, and around 600,000 journeys each day.